25 Oct Hydrocephalus – A Shunting Alternative Treatment for Hydrocephalus

 Traditionally, hydrocephalus is treated with a shunt, a device that allows excess CSF to be “shunted” (moved) to another area of the body.
-Shunting is achieved by placing a permanent tube into one of the brain’s four ventricles (a network of cavities which are filled with CSF) or into the space of spinal fluid.
+Shunting is achieved by placing a permanent tube into one of the brain’s four ventricles (a network of cavities that are filled with CSF) or into the space of spinal fluid.
 Read about the remarkable recovery of Hailie Mussinan from New Jersey after hydrocephalus surgery.

 Although shunts are the most common surgical treatment for hydrocephalus and the success rate is high, there are drawbacks to this lifesaving procedure.
 Shunts may result in mechanical failure, deterioration, blockage or infection.
 If implanted in children, they need to be replaced as they are outgrown.

 If CSF abnormally accumulates in the brain because of a blockage, endoscopic third ventriculostomy (ETV) may be an effective course of action.
 An ETV is a minimally invasive surgery that normalizes brain pressure without the use of a shunt.
 It is intended for those with obstructive (non-communicating) hydrocephalus because it creates a bypass for the fluid that flows over the brain and gets reabsorbed into the bloodstream.